Space Mission Analysis and Design (SMAD): Orbit Design with ModelCenter (Part 1 of 3)

 Selecting the input variables

-By starting with a satellite in a circular but still low Earth orbit, you can focus on other orbital parameters to change, such as the inclination and semimajor axis, to see how they affect the amount of time the imaging camera is able to see the volcanoes in its field of view.
+By starting with a satellite in a circular, but still low Earth orbit, you can focus on changing the other orbital parameters, such as the inclination and semi-major axis, to see how they affect the amount of time the imaging camera is able to see the volcanoes in its field of view.

-1. Select STKSat () in the STK Variables tree when the Analyzer window opens.
+1. Select STKSat () in the STK Variables tree.

-2. Expand () the Propagator (J2Perturbation) data provider in the STK Property Variables list in the General tab.
+3. Expand () the Propagator (J2Perturbation) () property in the STK Property Variables tree.

 Selecting the output variable

-1. Select Observe () in the STK Variables list.
+1. Select Observe () in the STK Variables tree.

-Once all three variables are in the Analyzer Variables list, you can perform a Parametric Study using the Parametric Study Tool.
-This tool runs a model through a sweep of values for some input variable.
-The resulting data can be plotted to view trends.
+Once all three variables are in the Analyzer Variables list, you can perform a Parametric Study using the Parametric Study tool, which runs a workflow through a sweep of values for some input variable.
+You can then plot the resulting data to view trends.

-2. Drag SemiMajorAxis from the Component Tree on the left to the Design Variable field on the right.
+3. Click and drag SemiMajorAxis () from the Component Tree to the Design Variable field when the Parametric Study tool opens.

 starting value 6628